 But, the formula does include the HEA.
-It’s like an invisible line of trust between author and reader.
+It’s like an invisible line of trust between the author and the reader.

-There are some who try to break conventions.
-They write a wonderful romance but end it with a less than happy situation.
+Some try to break conventions.
+They write a wonderful, romance story but end it with a less-than-happy situation.
 These often conclude with one or both of the lovers dying.
 Some argue this would no longer even be considered a romance, but a tragedy.

 The issue is up for debate.
 But, the fact remains that a romance without a happy ending will leave readers, and especially dedicated fans of the genre, feeling betrayed.